A note on isometric immersions and differential equations which describe pseudospherical surfaces: Introduction

-Motivated by our recent paper \cite{Catalano-Tarcisio-Keti}, we start by introducing a family of \textbf{pss} differential equations which depends on four arbitrary differentiable functions, satisfying some generic conditions (see Proposition \ref{Prop1}).
-Then, by specialising these functions we obtain a family of \textbf{pss} equations that admits finite-order local isometric immersions, with principal and mean curvatures depending on first order jet of solutions of the \textbf{pss} equations (see Corollary \ref{Cor1} and Proposition \ref{Prop2}).
-Next, we provide explicit examples which include a generalization of short pulse equation.
+Motivated by our recent paper \cite{Catalano-Tarcisio-Keti}, we start by introducing a family of \textbf{pss} differential equations depending on four arbitrary differentiable functions which satisfy generic conditions (see Proposition \ref{Prop1}).
+Then, by specializing these functions, we obtain a family of \textbf{pss} equations that admit local isometric immersions with principal curvatures depending on the first order jet of solutions of the \textbf{pss} equations (see Corollary \ref{Cor1} and Proposition \ref{Prop2}).
+Next, we provide explicit examples, which include a generalization of the short pulse equation.

-We point out that, since the nineteenth century, the sine-Gordon equation has been classically related to surfaces of constant negative curvature; moreover, it also appeared in a number of physical applications, including the relativistic field theory and mechanical transmission lines.
+We point out that, since the nineteenth century, the sine-Gordon equation has been classically related to surfaces of constant negative curvature; moreover, it also appeared in a number of physical applications, including the relativistic field theory and the mechanical transmission lines.
 The short pulse equation, on the other hand, first appeared in the study of {\bf pss} equations \cite{BealsRabTen,Rab}, and only recently it has found physical applications in the description of ultra-short light pulses in silica optical fibers \cite{SchaferWayne}.
-It would be interesting to find out if the families of equations given in Section \ref{sec2}, contain other equations, besides the short pulse equation, which also describe some physical phenomena.
+It would be interesting to find out if the families of equations given in Section \ref{sec2}, contain other equations, besides the short pulse equation, also describe physical phenomena.